Johang727/Johang727/README.md

   <img src="https://github.com/Johang727/Johang727/blob/main/assets/software_label.png" width="500" />
 </p>

-I tend to use Visual Studio Code on Linux for most projects.
+I tend to use Visual Studio Code on Linux for most text-based projects.

-I used to use Scratch for game making, but have decided to do some more experimenting with Unity.
+TurboWarp for meme games that I make (mostly 'cause I have learned how to make games)

+I've started to experiment with Unity because I decided to be the Vice President of a club!